 Inconel® 625 sheets exhibit superior strength and durability and are prized for their outstanding oxidation and corrosion resistance.
-Maintaining their integrity across a temperature range spanning from cryogenic deep-freezes to 1000 degrees Celsius/2000 degrees Fahrenheit, Inconel® 625 sheets are nickel-based, using columbium and molybdenum as refractory metals.
+Maintaining their integrity across a temperature range spanning from cryogenic deep-freezes to 1000 degrees Celsius/2000 degrees Fahrenheit, Inconel® 625 sheets, commonly referred to as Alloy 625 sheets, are nickel-based, using columbium and molybdenum as refractory metals.
 During testing in hostile corrosive conditions, Inconel® 625 displayed near-impenetrable resistance to salt water, neutral salts, fresh water, air and alkaline chemicals.

 Altemp Alloys stocks Inconel® 625 sheet (UNS N06625) to the following specifications: